KalelR/PhDThesis/to-do.md

 6. ABSTRACT!
 7. checar pontuaçao
 7. intro: make intro figure brighter (use georges code that i also used for fig 4 in multataiblity paper)
+8. would be nice to describe the attractors.jl work in more detail

 # optional to-do